Dr. Joseph Wallace

 Areas of Research

-The Bone Biology and Mechanics Lab (BBML) focuses on bone mechanics (ability to effectively bear loads) and mechanobiology (how cells respond to mechanical stimuli to maintain and/or increase bone mass).
-We investigate bone from mechanical engineering and materials science perspectives by tying morphology and composition to mechanical function and fracture resistance at discrete length scales throughout bone's hierarchy.
+The Bone Biology and Mechanics Lab focuses on bone mechanics (ability to bear loads) and mechanobiology (how cells respond to mechanical stimuli to maintain/increase bone mass).
+We investigate bone from mechanical engineering and materials science perspectives by tying morphology and composition to mechanical function and fracture resistance across bone's hierarchy.
 A common thread that passes through all our research is an intense focus on collagen and tissue hydration and the roles these play in bone health in the context of disease and treatment.